UKCloud/documentation/articles/azure/azs-how-create-vm-terraform.md

 ## Creating a VM

-The examples that follow show how to create VM's using Terraform.
+The examples that follow show how to create VMs using Terraform.
 The code changes depending on whether you are creating a VM with an unmanaged disk or a managed disk.
 Select the the type of disk you want to use to update the examples below with the appropriate code.

 ## Declare Variables